alanng10/Secane/Docue/Web/a.md

 Web browser is for execute web module.

-Web browser plat is for module that has none source based interest to civil.

 Web browser plat is for module that has none source back interest to civil.

 Web browser has Javascript system.